CoveredTechSis/ZuriTask/Readme.md

-Zuri Task

-A simple login screen made with

-- html

-- css
+#ZuriTasks
+A practical of a CSS FLEX and CSS GRID .
+It is made with HTML and CSS.